What is L.I.O.N. Outreach International?

 Where do you work?

-Over the past five years we have worked in India, Nepal, South Sudan, Nigeria, Kenya, Tanzania, and Panama.
-Our PRIMARY efforts right now are with growing networks of leaders in India and Nepal.
+Over the past five years we have worked in India, Nepal, South Sudan, Nigeria, Kenya, South Africa, Ghana, Tanzania, and Panama.
+Our PRIMARY efforts right now are with growing networks of leaders in India and Africa.

 We have a small L.I.O.N. office and shared training facility in Chennai staffed by volunteers.
-From there we set up training events, individual discipling and mentoring, medical camps, community outreach, and visits to LIOs in southern India.
-Four key LIOs, (2 pastors and 2 business) are directing our efforts there.
+From there we set up training events, individual consultation and mentoring, medical camps, community outreach, and visits to LIOs in southern India.

 Executive Director, Jerry Vreeman, travels to India 4-6 times each year.
-He teaches, trains, mentors, explores new partnerships, and encourages the volunteers and staff who are focusing on a L.I.O.N. movement using the oral methods: Story Telling, Dialogue, Drama, Music, Art, Decision making, Comparative thinking, and small group mentoring/application.
+He visits, teaches, trains, mentors, explores new partnerships, and encourages the volunteers and leaders who are focusing on a L.I.O.N. movement.
+Jerry has identified and uses these oral methods in accomplishing the mission: Story Telling, Dialogue, Drama, Music, Art, Decision making, Comparative thinking, and small group mentoring/application.

 Our first L.I.O.N. training of 25 Nepalese LIOs was conducted in the Fall of 2014.
 Since that time Jerry and Ezra have made a combined four trips on behalf of five key LIOs who are coordinating the work there.